voicegain/platform/ANNOUNCE.md

   * Several bug fixes and enhancements mainly related to Billing information presentation.
   * More details in the Release Notes which are available [here](https://raw.githubusercontent.com/voicegain/platform/master/RELEASE.md)

-### Maintenance release 1.7.1 is scheduled for 6/15/2020 between 6pm and 9pm CST.
-This maintenance release provides fixes for following bugs:
-* #506: Frequency of timestamps in TXT transcript export too high.
-* #505: minimimumDelay setting for Live Transcription websocket has no effect.

-Signup form has been modified to reflect change from $1.25 free trial credit to 600 free minutes monthly.

-### Minor release 1.7.0 is scheduled for 6/12/2020 between 5pm and 9pm CST.

-Features in this release:
-  * Reduced pricing - for example, for offline transcription from 1.25 cent to 1 cent per minute
-  * Updated offline Acoustic Model with significantly higher accuracy.
-  * Improved efficiency of Speech-to-Text engine.
-  * Several bug fixes and enhancements mainly related to Live Transcription.
-  * More details in the Release Notes which are available [here](https://raw.githubusercontent.com/voicegain/platform/master/RELEASE.md)